 Subaccounts

 Subaccounts are mapped as individual Business Units in Calxa.
-These can contain their own budgets and budgets can also be imported from Acumatica.
 Marking Subaccounts as Inactive will also mark them as Inactive in Calxa.

 Subaccount segments

 Subaccounts in Acumatica can be made up of configurable segments.
 Each segment may be considered its own Business Unit Category, such as a Region, Department or any other segmentation of your choosing.
-Currently Calxa does not import each segment independently, however since the Subaccounts already have the breakdown of each combination, each segment such as a Region or Department can be built using a Business Unit Tree.
+Calxa imports each segment as its own Business Unit Category providing budget and report capabilities on each Subaccount segment.

 Projects & Projects Tasks